Course Catalog 2024-2025

 Fall, Alternate Years

-GOV 275 Colloquium: Emotions in the History of Political Thought (4 Credits)
+GOV 275 Colloquium: Passions and Politics (4 Credits)

 Are emotions a danger or a resource for political life?
 Are they inherently unreasonable, or do they contain a kind of rationality?
 Are some emotions more politically acceptable than others?
 And how are the emotions of some--and the people to whom those emotions belong--valued over others?
-These are a few of the questions this class will investigate through readings of ancient, early modern and contemporary political thought.
-Each offering of this course will focus on a particular emotion-- such as anger, fear, or sadness--as an entryway for thinking about its political function.
+These are a few of the questions this class investigates through readings of ancient, early modern, and contemporary political thought.
+Each offering of this course focuses on a particular emotion-- such as anger, fear, or sadness--as an entryway for thinking about its political function.
 Designation: Theory.
 Prerequisite: GOV 100.
 Enrollment limited to 20. {S}

 GOV 276 Political Visions of Nature (4 Credits)